 Using the serpentine belt tool, rotate the tensioner to remove belt tension.
 Remove the old belt.
 Slowly release the tensioner.

 Using the belt placement tool, route the new belt around the belt path.
 Rotate the tensioner again while you load the belt around it.
+Wrap the new belt around the crankshaft pulley, then around the grooved pulleys.
+Finish the job by sliding the belt onto a rounded, non-grooved roller.
 Double-check to make sure the belt is aligned with all the pulleys and that it follows the correct path.
 Slowly release the tensioner.

 Inexpensive specialty tools greatly simplify changing the serpentine belt.